jackabox/2019.jackwhiting.co.uk/content/posts/2020-01-15-optimising-our-router-in-svelte.md

 </main>
 ```

-In this article we will take the above code, expand on it and add in some simple refactoring.
+Now, let us take a look at how we can improve this code in our application.

 ## Create an Array of Routes and Components

-To start, let us create a new file in the route directory which will store our applications routes.
+To start, let us create a new file in the route directory which will store the routes of our application.

 ```bash
 cd src